kylefmohr/pysky/README.md

 bsky.create_post(post=post)

-# create a post with a video. note that while the underlying video upload
+# Create a post with a video.
+Note that while the underlying video upload
 # call is async, this method waits until Bluesky finishes processing the
-# video. calling bsky.post() for app.bsky.video.uploadVideo directly
+# video.
+Calling bsky.post() for app.bsky.video.uploadVideo directly
 # will have the async behavior and return a jobStatus object.
 post = pysky.Post("Look at this video:")
 post.add(pysky.Video(filename="./video.mp4"))
 bsky.create_post(post=post)

-# create a post and give it a unique key that can be used to reply to it
+# Create a post and give it an optional unique key that can be used
+# to create replies to it
 posts = [
     pysky.Post("Original post", client_unique_key="readme-12345"),
     pysky.Post("Reply post", client_unique_key="readme-67890",